 If you have a child with a disability and you do not believe they received a free and appropriate public education or reasonable accommodations, you have due process rights.
 These include the right to:

 Find out about requesting mediation.

 At an impartial hearing, a hearing officer listens to both sides and decides:

 Hearing officers are NY State-licensed attorneys.
-At a hearing, you will present your case.
 It is a good idea to keep track of all your communication (meetings, emails, letters, phone calls) with all NYC Department of Education (DOE) staff.

 To Request an Impartial Hearing

 You can request a hearing in writing by mailing a letter that includes:

 - Your child's full name and the address where your child lives

 - Your child’s ID number,(you can find this on their report card)